Last updated on September 25th, 2019 at 08:24 am

 - The conduct must be unwanted

-- It needs to be related to a relevant protected characteristic.
+- It needs to be related to a relevant protected characteristics.
 By this, it means that the specific characteristics need to be protected under the Law.
-By virtue of U.K. employment law; the specific conduct needs to be related to a person’s race, sex, disability, sexual orientation, age and/or religion.
+By virtue of U.K, employment law; the specific conduct needs to be related to a person’s race, sex, disability, sexual orientation, age and/or religion.

-- The purpose or effect is that of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+- The purpose or effect is that of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive enviornment for that individual.

 For those who do not fall under this test, a further protection against bullying is granted under UK law.
 This applies to: